decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-setup.md

 This guide assumes you do not have an existing seed, so continue by hitting `Enter` which will answer the prompt with the default `[no]`.
 NOTE: If you wish to restore your wallet by using your seed, you would simple enter `[yes]` here and follow the instructions on screen.

+<i class="fa fa-exclamation-triangle"></i> **DO NOT USE THE SAME SEED IN MULTIPLE WALLETS!
+Visit [Wallets and Seeds FAQ](/faq/faq/wallets-and-seeds.md#3-can-i-run-multiple-wallets) to see why this matters.
+It is recommended that where possible a new wallet should mean generating a new seed.**

 After answering `[no]`, your seed phrase (wallet generation seed) and its hex will be displayed in the window.
 Please read through the IMPORTANT section displayed immediately after the Hex.

 It cannot be stressed enough how important it is to save your seed phrase in a secure location, so if you haven't committed this to memory, please review the [Critical Information section](/getting-started/user-guides/dcrwallet-setup.md#critical-information) again.